Asphalt shingles are popular with consumers not only because they look good, but also because they are durable and affordable.

 Step 1: Gather the necessary materials and tools

-First, you need to gather all the necessary materials to install the asphalt shingles you have chosen:
+First, gather all the materials you’ll need to install your asphalt shingles:

 - Roof ventilators

-To complete your project as smoothly and quickly as possible, you should also have the proper tools:
+To complete your project as easily and quickly as possible, equip yourself with appropriate tools:

 - Shears (for cutting metal flashings)